top of page

 The beginning of the project

-A project that was paid for in three installments of 3,500 escudos and in which everything was discussed: innovations in carpentry and exotic woods; hardware and lamps designed by the architect himself; ochre glass tiles, a sculptural chimney and a passage from the kitchen to the dining room; a granite step and marble countertops; a ten-meter balcony; an ergonomic iron handrail.
+A project that was paid in three installments of 3,500 escudos and about which everything was said: innovations in carpentry and exotic woods; fittings and lamps designed by the architect himself; ochre glass tiles, a sculptural chimney and a serving hatch from the kitchen to the dining room; a granite step and marble countertops; a ten-metre veranda; an ergonomic iron handrail.

 The d'Abreu Neto family